Xinzhang-Chen/BeyondLife/README.md

 ## ⚠️ Disclaimer

-This repository contains **no source code**—it serves solely as a demonstration resource for the **BeyondLife** prototype hosted via Expo.
+This repository contains **no source code**—it serves solely as a demonstration resource for the **BeyondLife** prototype hosted via Expo, and pre-built Android and iOS bundles are also available for local installation.

 🔍 **BeyondLife** is designed for research and concept exploration.
 It is **not intended for production use** or the management of sensitive personal data.
 Evaluate and enjoy this app as a prototype, not as a finalized product.